 The recently completed restoration of Raffles Hotel was designed to ensure that we retain what is so special about Raffles – the ambience, the service, the charm and the heritage of the hotel.
-It is also intended to provide the facilities, spaces and experiences that the well-travelled expect.
-The newly restored Raffles will breathe new life into our beautiful building.
-With a planned reopening in the second half of 2018, you can expect to experience Raffles’ charming ambiance and legendary service and enjoy newly opened bars, restaurants, courtyards, and social areas; spaces designed to make Raffles the place to meet, spend time, shop and celebrate.
+It was also intended to provide the facilities, spaces and experiences that the well-travelled expect.
+The newly restored Raffles breathes new life into our beautiful building.
+At the newly restored Raffles Singapore, you can experience Raffles’ charming ambience and legendary service and enjoy newly opened bars, restaurants, courtyards, and social areas; spaces designed to make Raffles the place to meet, spend time, shop and celebrate.